stefanwinkel/katacoda-scenarios/hello-world/step4.md

 ## Verify
 As you can see from the docker stats output the container was limited to 100Mb
-Note: The container will end itself after 30seconds when the stress command terminates
+Note: The container will end itself after the stress command terminates (60s)